COVESA/vissr/tutorial/content/datastore/apache-iotdb/_index.md

 }
 ```
 ### Logging
-The connector writes information, warning and error messages to the WAII server log with the prefix ``IoTDB``.
+The connector writes information, warning and error messages to the VISSR server log with the prefix ``IoTDB``.
 Grepping in the log for that prefix string can help you quickly identify connector messages.

 ## Quick start notes
 The following notes are intended to help you quickly try out using Apache IoTDB as a data store.